smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Add geography name, description to form, field processing and XML file
 * Add geolevel, goelevel name to legend
 * Status update using uuidV1; batch mode (returns in onBusboyFinish()); add timeout recovery (switches to batch mode).
-* ST_Union and area calculations can be done in geoJSON using turf: as it is a geomtery collection.
+* ST_Union and area calculations can be done in geoJSON using turf: as it is a geometry collection.
 * Add area_id and id uniqueness tests to shapefile checks and tests
 * WKT support using Wellknown
 * Id generator; gid support (especially in topojson)